December 19, 2022

 Which companies will the CSRD apply to?

-Non-EU businesses: Global companies that meet the following criteria will have to report on their ESG impacts as defined in the directive:
+Non-EU businesses: Global companies with substantial activity in the EU (net turnover of at least EUR 150 million) will have to report on their ESG impacts as defined in the directive.

 When will the CSRD be enacted into law?
 What’s the timeline?

-- January 2024 for companies already subject to the NFRD (report to be based on 2023 data).
+- January 2024 for companies already subject to the NFRD (first reports due by 2025).
 This includes non-EU companies that meet the criteria noted above.

-- January 2025 for all other companies that fall under the CSRD expanded scope (report to be based on 2024 data)
+- January 2025 for all other companies that fall under the CSRD expanded scope (first reports due by 2026)

-- January 2026 for listed SMEs, small and non-complex credit institutions, and captive insurance undertakings
+- January 2026 for listed SMEs except micro undertakings, small and non-complex credit institutions, and captive insurance undertakings (first reports due by 2027).

-The EU also plans to adopt a second set of ESG reporting standards by Oct 2023 that will specify additional ESG disclosure requirements, including sector-specific considerations.
+The EU also plans to adopt a second set of ESG reporting standards by Oct 2023 that will specify additional ESG disclosure requirements, including sector-specific considerations and simpler standards for SMEs.

 How can OneTrust help?